Home > Analyses > Consumer Defensive > The Coca-Cola Company

 Revenue by Segment

-The pie chart illustrates The Coca-Cola Company’s revenue distribution by segment for the fiscal year 2024, highlighting the relative contributions of key business areas.
+This pie chart displays The Coca-Cola Company’s revenue distribution by segment for fiscal year 2024, highlighting key contributors to its total sales.

 | Product | Description |